 Clinical pharmacology includes pharmacokinetics (what the body does to a drug as it moves through the body) and pharmacodynamics (what a drug does to the body as the drug is being absorbed, metabolized, and excreted).
 An adverse drug reaction is a broad term that is generally used to refer to unwanted effects of a drug.

-Clinical Pharmacology Chapters (A-Z)
+Clinical Pharmacology Sections (A-Z)

 Adverse Drug Reactions